 Let me explain how:

 A private licensee is not allowed entry into Class A airspace.
-But having an instrument rating will enable the private pilot to fly into Class A airspace.
+But having an instrument rating will enable the remote pilot to fly into Class A airspace.

 That way, a pilot will have more destinations to fly to, and the pilot can have cross-country flights to more congested Class A airspace.